Perl-Toolchain-Gang/YAML-Tiny/README.md

 __Scalar Styles__

-Support for all five scalar styles are required as per the YAML specification, although support for quoted scalars spanning more than one line is __not__ required.
+Support for all five scalar styles is required as per the YAML specification, although support for quoted scalars spanning more than one line is __not__ required.

+Support for multi-line scalar documents starting on the header is not required.

 Support for the chomping indicators on multi-line scalar styles is required.